mit-satori/getting-started/portal-howto/customization.rst

 How can I create custom Jupyter kernels for the Satori web portal?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The OOD portal has a set of centrally installed Jupyter kernels that include common software.
+The Open On Demand (OOD) Satori portal has a set of centrally installed Jupyter kernels that include common software.
 The aims is to cover most things needed for frequently used tools.
 If you start using the portal extensively, sometimes you will come across